 Other areas of counselling I deal with

-My work with veterans is incredibly rewarding, I want to give the best of what I have as a counsellor if you choose to reach out to me.
-I love working as part of a team, I take pride in my work and how I deliver.
+I have experience in working with military veterans within a Southampton Veterans Drop-In Centre.
+This area of work for me is incredibly rewarding, and I want to give the best of what I have as a counsellor if you choose to reach out to me.

 Concessions offered for

-My mindfulness practice will bring your attention into the present moment, non-judgmentally, developing skills through mindful meditation.
+Mindfulness practice can bring your attention into the present moment, non-judgmentally, developing skills through mindful meditation.

 Mindfulness Meditation is a powerful way of controlling your mind.
 It is a Buddhist tradition that enables the mind to process and clear out negative thoughts, to eventually find spiritual and mental relaxation.